John Witherspoon (actor): Television

 His first television appearance was on the 1970s CBS television show Barnaby Jones, playing a camp counselor for drug addicted youth.
 Subsequent appearances were on Good Times, What's Happening!!, and The Incredible Hulk.
 In 1977, he became a regular on the series The Richard Pryor Show, an NBC American comedy series.
 This then led to his 1982 appearance in WKRP In Cincinnati, in which Witherspoon played Detective Davies, on the fourth-season episode "Circumstantial Evidence".

 In 1981, he appeared in the NBC police drama Hill Street Blues, as a man who tries to buy a hotdog from undercover Detective Belker.
-Also in 1981, he had an appearance on NBC's legal drama L.A.
+In 1991, he had an appearance on NBC's legal drama L.A.
 Law, in the episode "On Your Honor" as Mark Steadman.
 He appeared in You Again? as Osborne.
 Other television show appearances include 227, which was an NBC comedy about women who lived in a majority black apartment complex, and What's Happening Now!!, the sequel to What's Happening!!.

 Witherspoon was also featured in the American television sitcom Amen (1988), as the bailiff.
 The show, which ran on NBC, was known for being one of the shows during the 1980s that featured an almost entirely black cast.

-Next came spots on Townsend Television (1993), Cosmic Slop (1994), and Murder Was The Case (1994) as a drunk.
+Next came spots on Townsend Television (1993), Cosmic Slop (1994), and Murder Was the Case (1994) as a drunk.

 He later appeared in the 1997 Living Single episode "Three Men and a Buckeye" as Smoke Eye Howard.
 His largest role in a television series was on The Wayans Bros.
 (1995–1999) which aired on The WB and starred Shawn and Marlon Wayans, who played brothers Shawn and Marlon Williams.
 Witherspoon played their father, John "Pops" Williams.